Generative engine optimisation

 Demand analytics: aggregations and shapes

-The agent-demand feed returns demand aggregations at the city level by default and at the lot level for tier 2 keys.
-Each row carries the agent platform name (one of openai, claude, gemini, grok, perplexity, copilot, other), the query volume, the conversion rate to a paid session, the peak hour band, and the top three search locations as anonymised lat/lng cells.
-The default aggregation window is 7 days; the maximum is 90 days for tier 1 and 365 days for tier 2.
+The agent-demand feed returns demand aggregations at the city level, optionally narrowed by state.
+The response carries the per-platform query breakdown (openai, claude, gemini, grok, perplexity, copilot), the total query volume, the conversion rate to a paid session, the peak day and peak hour bands, and the top search locations.
+The window is set by the days parameter (1–90, default 30).

 Use cases include: market sizing for a new operator, prioritising sales outreach by city, benchmarking conversion across agent platforms, and identifying time bands where AI demand is significantly higher than human demand (which usually points to a partnership opportunity with a large GPT or Claude project).